Unthrottled/vertx-wiki/README.md

         web-content_1  | [Browsersync] Serving files from: dist web-content_1  | [Browsersync] Couldn't open browser (if you are using BrowserSync in a headless environment, you might want to set the open option to false)

-Point your browser at http://localhost:3000 and enjoy developing with live code changes!
+Point your browser at https://localhost:3000 and enjoy developing with live code changes!

 As a side note, any changes in typscript files will _not_ re-trigger the recompliation of the code for some reason.
 So any typscript changes will require a re-complilation.

 This can be achieved by running `npm run compile` in the angular4 directory.
-If you want to do it the docker way, you can just run the build image (created from the build step) with the entry point as `npm` and the command options as `run compile`
+If you want to do it the docker way, you can just run the build image (created from the build step `docker-compose -f docker-compose-build.yml up`) with the entry point as `npm` and the command options as `run compile`

 ex `docker run --rm -v /path/to/repo/vertx-wiki/angluar4/:/app --entrypoint=npm alexsimons/nodebuild run compile`

-There is also a `deploy` node task that will compile all of the typescript, make webpack bundle all of the dependincies and then the artifacts into the webroot directory in the resources directory of the web-service project (eg vertx-wiki/web-service/src/main/resources/webroot).
+There is also a `deploy` node task that will transpile all of the typescript, make webpack bundle all of the dependincies and then the artifacts into the webroot directory in the resources directory of the web-service project (eg vertx-wiki/web-service/src/main/resources/webroot).

 Which will allow for the Vertx HTTP verticle to serve static web content and also provide a REST API.